bridgecrew-perf6/deploy-spring-app/pipeline.md

 [TOC]

-# Continuous integration and pipelines
+# Continuous Integration and Pipelines

 ## Install OpenShift Pipelines from OperatorHub